rory-wilson/virtual-choir-tools/README.md

 An empty string `""` for a clip will render a black box in that space, which can be used for layout padding.

 If the `layout` property is specified then this will be used to layout the clips instead of the default grids.
 See https://ffmpeg.org/ffmpeg-filters.html#xstack for more details of layouts.

+You can specify an optional adjustment file for any tweaks to the start time of any videos (if they're not completely in sync!.
+This takes the format:

+    {
+        "sop1.mov": 0.5 // seconds
+    }